Iranian women in stadium to watch Russia football friendly

 Clerics, who play a major role in decision-making, argue women must be shielded from the masculine atmosphere and sight of semi-clad men.

-But world football's governing body FIFA ordered Iran in September 2019 to allow women access to stadiums without restriction and in numbers to be determined according to demand for tickets.
+World football's governing body FIFA, which has been pushing for years for Iran to open its stadiums to women, ordered it in September 2019 to allow access to stadiums without restrictions.

-The FIFA directive, threatening Iran's suspension from competitions, came after a fan died having set herself on fire in fear of being jailed.
-She had tried to attend a match in disguise.
+The FIFA directive, threatening Iran's suspension from competitions, followed the death of a fan, Sahar Khodayari, who had set herself on fire in fear of being jailed after trying to attend a match in disguise.

+She had reportedly been detained in 2018 after trying to enter a stadium dressed as a man.

+Khodayari's death in 2019 sparked an outcry, resulting in calls for Iran to be banned from international tournaments and its matches boycotted.

+Some women in the crowd wore red and green face paints, and many put on hats matching Team Melli's colours and waved Iranian flags.

+It was the Iranian team's first match since Amir Ghalenoei was named their new coach earlier this month, succeeding Portuguese Carlos Queiroz who left the job after failing to get past the World Cup group stage in Qatar last year.

-Thursday's game is also significant as Russia's national team has been suspended by FIFA and UEFA from all competitions since February 2022 for Moscow's invasion of Ukraine.
+Thursday's game was also significant as Russia's national team has been suspended by FIFA and European body UEFA from all competitions since February 2022 for Moscow's invasion of Ukraine.

+The suspension saw the Russian team miss out on the Euro 2024 qualifiers which began Thursday.

 Tehran has forged strong ties with Moscow in various sectors including the military in the past year.